-All other members of staff are trained as 'Appointed Persons' - an up-to-date list of training is maintained and kept on display in the Medical Room and staffroom noticeboard.
+All other members of staff are trained as 'Appointed Persons' - an up-to-date list of training is maintained.

 Any member of staff who has not completed this training, eg. newly recruited, is not allowed to treat anyone.
 Arrangements will be made for them to complete training at the nearest opportunity.